OHIF/Viewers/platform/docs/docs/platform/internationalization.md

 ## How to change language for the viewer?

 You can take a look into user manuals to see how to change the viewer's language.
-In summary you can change the language:
+In summary, you can change the language:

 - In the preference modals
 - Using the language query in the URL: `lng=Test-LNG`